ckeditor/ckeditor4-sdk/README.md

         grunt update [OPTIONS]

+    Updates CKEditor presets and CKEditor docs submodules to the `--sdk-ckeditor-version` (defaults to `master`), commits this change and updates all submodules recursively.

     ##### OPTIONS:

        --sdk-ckeditor-version=VERSION

-    Specifies which branch (or version - described by tag) of ckeditor-dev to checkout before update.
-Defaults to master.
+    Specifies which branch or tag to checkout the submodules.
+Defaults to `master`.

 1. #### build